Woodbois

 140. Examples of local stakeholder engagement to prevent conflicts?

 The company reports that its teams are actively engaged in community consultations to ensure it respects local customs.
 The company's forest concessions are a direct result of community consultations.
-Local stakeholders help designate and map agricultural land for local use, dedicated areas for specific crops and provide education and information related to the hunting seasons.
+Local stakeholders help designate and map agricultural land for local use, dedicate areas for specific crops and provide education and information related to the hunting seasons.
 In some cases, the company has established contractual agreements with communities to ensure it respects and aligns with local needs and customs.
 The company also reports installing safety signs in the forest to ensure the security of nearby villagers.
 However, the information reported is not externally verified.

 141. Details of process for addressing land conflicts available?